-- Stalkscan – This is a website the use’s Open Graph to show you all of the public information about a person’s profile.
+- Stalkscan – This is a website that uses Open Graph to show you all of the public information about a person’s profile.
 Currently, I have this link disabled, as I couldn’t get it to provide any results.

 Facebook Help Resources

 The Facebook Help Center has an extensive collection of reference guides, help articles, etc. on everything related to using the social media service.
-The Center is divided into: Using the Service, Managing Your Account, Privacy and Safety and Polices and Reporting.
-Within each major section, there are numerous subsections, articles and reference guide that explain everything from how to friend and message people to how to block or unfriend people.
+The Center is divided into Using the Service, Managing Your Account, Privacy and Safety, and Polices and Reporting.
+Within each major section, there are numerous subsections, articles, and reference guides that explain everything from how to friend and message people to how to block or unfriend people.

 Hire a Private Investigator to do a Social Media Investigation

 Some private investigators specialize in conducting social media investigations and are experts at using Facebook search tools.
 Visit our private investigator directory to hire an investigation professional in your area.

 If you have any questions about these Facebook search tools, or how to investigate someone’s online account activity, please post a message below.